engtuncay/engtuncay.github.io/js-electron/arts/art-el-electron-quick-guide.md

 ```
 This code uses the `ipcRenderer module` to receive messages on the 'message' channel from the main process.
 The received message is logged to the console.

-Restart your Electron application by stopping and re-running the npx electron . command.
+Restart your Electron application by stopping and re-running the `npx electron .` command.

 Open the developer console (press Ctrl+Shift+I or Cmd+Option+I).

 You should see the message 'Hello from main process!' logged to the console.

 This example demonstrates how to send a message from the main process to a renderer process using IPC.
 You can also send messages from renderer processes to the main process using a similar approach.

+TBC - 20251120 - 2120

 ### 4.2.
 Running Code in the Main Process